-To receive VA educational entitlements, a veteran student must: (1) be fully admitted to a VA approved curriculum or Continuing Education program, (2) apply for those entitlements, (3) meet eligibility requirements established by the VA, and (4) be familiar with the Veterans Assistance Handbook.
-Copies are available on Coastal's website at www.coastalcarolina.edu.
-VA educational entitlements will not be provided for audited courses, credit by examination courses, repeated courses previously completed with a grade of "D" or better, courses for which transfer credit has been granted, or courses not in the veteran student's designated curriculum, except required remedial courses.
+To receive VA education benefits, a veteran student must: (1) be fully admitted to a VA approved curriculum or Continuing Education program, (2) apply for those entitlements, and (3) meet eligibility requirements established by the VA.
+VA education benefits will not be provided for audited courses, credit by examination courses, repeated courses previously completed with a grade of "D-" or better, courses for which transfer credit has been granted, or courses not in the veteran student's designated curriculum, except required remedial courses.

-VA educational entitlements are provided based on chapter definition.
+VA education benefits are provided based on chapter definition.
 A Chapter 30 student is a veteran who entered on active duty after July 1, 1985, and contributed to the Montgomery GI Bill (MGIB).
-A Chapter 31 student is a disabled veteran who requested, from the VA, vocational rehabilitation.
-Chapter 32 students participated in the Veterans Educational Assistance Program and started active duty between January 1, 1977, and June 30, 1985.
+A Chapter 31 student is a disabled veteran who requested, from the VA, Veteran Readiness and Employment.
+Chapter 32 students participated in VA Education Benefits programs and started active duty between January 1, 1977, and June 30, 1985.
 A Chapter 33 student is a veteran who served at least 90 days on active duty after September 10, 2001.
 A Chapter 34/30 student served on active duty prior to December 31, 1976.
 A Chapter 35 student may be the spouse or child of a totally permanently disabled veteran or of a less than 100% disabled veteran if the veteran is rated unemployable (disability must be service-connected) or the spouse or child of a veteran who died as the result of a service-connected injury, a service-connected disability, or a service-connected death.
-A Chapter 1606 student is serving in an active reserve unit and has fourteen (14) years to use his/her VA educational entitlements.
+A Chapter 1606 student is serving in an active reserve unit and has fourteen (14) years to use his/her VA education benefits.
 A Chapter 1607 student may receive educational assistance for serving in the Department of Defense, selected reserves, or National Guard called to active duty after September 11, 2001, or service disabled members released before completing 90 consecutive days active duty.